Trypticase soy agar: Uses

-The medium may be supplemented with blood to facilitate the growth of more fastidious bacteria or antimicrobial agents to permit the selection of various microbial groups from pure microbiota.
+The medium may be supplemented with blood to facilitate the growth of more fastidious bacteria or can be made selective for fungi by addition of antibiotics such as chloramphenicol.
 As with any media, minor changes may be made to suit specific circumstances.
 TSA is frequently the base medium of other agar plate types.
 For example, blood agar plates (BAP) are made by enriching TSA plates with defibrinated sheep blood, and chocolate agar is made through additional cooking of BAP.